-The committee or the Board may establish any rules and regulations it considers necessary to administer the 2000 Option Plan.
+The committee or the Board may establish any rules and regulations it considers necessary to administer the stock option plan.
 All determinations of the committee or the Board will be final and conclusive for all purposes.

 Eligible Participants.
-Participation in the 2000 Option Plan is limited to employees, officers, affiliates, independent contractors and consultants of Acxiom or any subsidiary or affiliated company of Acxiom.
+Participation in the stock option plan is limited to employees, officers, affiliates, independent contractors and consultants of Acxiom or any subsidiary or affiliated company of Acxiom.
 Any Acxiom executive officer named in the Summary Compensation Table of Acxiom's then current proxy statement for any year is not eligible to receive more than 600,000 stock options or stock appreciation rights in any three-year period.

 Exercise Price.
-The committee or the Board will determine the exercise price of all options granted under the 2000 Option Plan.
+The committee or the Board determines the exercise price of all options granted under the stock option plan.
 The exercise price of all options granted under the plan may not be less than 100% of the fair market value of Acxiom common stock on the date of the grant.
 In the case of an incentive option granted to a participant owning more than 10% of the total combined voting power of all classes of Acxiom stock, the exercise price may not be less than 110% of the fair market value of Acxiom common stock on the date of the grant.
 The aggregate fair market value of Acxiom common stock with respect to which incentive options are exercisable for the first time by a participant during any calendar year (determined at the date of grant) may not exceed \$100,000.

-As described in the Report of Compensation Committee on page 16 of this Proxy Statement, for the past seven years, Acxiom has routinely granted options with exercise prices ranging from 25% to 100% above current fair market value as part of its long term incentive compensation program.
-By granting options which are significantly under water at the time of grant, the recipients are motivated to increase shareholder value, and their interests are even more aligned with those of all other shareholders.
+As described above in the Proposal and below in the Report of Compensation Committee, for the past eight years, Acxiom has routinely granted options with exercise prices ranging from 25% to 100% above current fair market value as part of its long-term incentive compensation program.
+By granting options which are significantly underwater at the time of grant, the recipients are motivated to increase stockholder value, and their interests are even more aligned with those of all other stockholders.